joshsanchez98/CreativeProgrammingAndElectronics/finalProjectSummer2020/README.md

 ### **A Wrap-Up, Reflection and More Interesting Tidbits**
 - **MP3 in Processing slows down the song.** I tried running my file through MP4 and MP3 free files converters online, namely [Zamzar](https://zamzar.com) and [cloudconvert](https://cloudconvert.com/mp4-to-mp3).
 Unfortunately, despite the converted files seemingly working fine on Quicktime, when downloading into Processing the song would be slowed to a lower tempo, thus changing the entire key of the song.
 - **Minim is the older library from Processing 2 and earlier, Sound is the newer library in Processing.** I noticed through discussing with colleagues that Processing had a library called Minim and there is some documentation for that library.
 I ended up using the newer Sound library instead.
+- **Communicating from Arduino can be a pain in the rear.** I had spent a considerable chunk of time trying to

 ### **Used References**
 - [processing: how to play music using minim](https://www.youtube.com/watch?v=LsADo2gcPWE)